deepakvbansode/deepakvbansode.github.io/content/english/blog/01-why-docker-and-kubernetes.md

 Docker solves this by giving us a simple idea:

-> Package everything needed for your application into a single unit called a image.
+> Package everything needed for your application into a single unit called an image.

 How Docker Works (In Simple Words)